NeroReflex/Gishiki/Documentation/docs/installation/index.md

 ## Linux
-Every production server runs on a linux or a container inside linux, this is why every instruction you'll find are written for linux (Ubuntu 14.04/15.04 LTS).
+Every production server runs on a linux or a container inside linux, this is why every instruction you'll find are written for linux: Ubuntu 16.04.

 ## Virtual Machine